deriv-com/flutter-chart/README.md

 ### Theme

-Chart has its own default dark and light themes that switch depending on `Theme.of(context).brightness` value.
+The Chart has its own default dark and light themes that switch depending on `Theme.of(context).brightness` value.
-You can supply your theme, but then you would have to handle switching yourself.
-To do so create you own theme class which either implements `ChartTheme` or extends `ChartDefaultDarkTheme`/`ChartDefaultLightTheme` and override only those properties that you need to be different and then pass it to the `Chart` widget.
-See [ChartTheme](https://github.com/deriv-com/flutter-chart/blob/dev/lib/src/theme/chart_theme.dart) for more info.
+You can supply your own theme, but then you would have to handle switching yourself.
+To do so, create your own theme class that either implements the `ChartTheme` interface or extends `ChartDefaultDarkTheme`/`ChartDefaultLightTheme`.
+Override only those properties that you need to be different and then pass it to the `Chart` widget.
+See [ChartTheme](lib/src/theme/chart_theme.dart) for more info.

 ```dart
 class CustomTheme extends ChartDefaultDarkTheme {